 Fully-qualified candidates are required to complete a minimum of 45 credits.

-These requirements satisfy the general degree requirements for MSc degrees in Chemistry and Physics and MASc degrees in the Gina Cody School of Engineering and Computer Science
+These requirements satisfy the general degree requirements for the Chemistry MSc and the Physics MSc and the Master of/Magistrate in Applied Science (MASc) offered by the Gina Cody School of Engineering and Computer Science.

 This course must be completed in the first term after entry.

 |6||credits minimum of Coursework, with two courses chosen from the Nanoscience Course List and the Nanotechnology Course List.
 Upon approval of the thesis advisory committee, one course may be replaced with an appropriate 600-level course from the student’s home department.|